All Authors A-Z

 Patrick O'Brian's oeuvre includes the magnificent Aubrey and Maturin novels about the British navy during the Napoleonic Wars, a biography of Picasso, and distinguished translations of Simone de Beauvoir, André Maurois and Jacques Soustelle.
 Patrick O'Brian was born in 1914 and spent his later years in France.
 He died in January 2000.

 Writer and broadcaster Lucy O'Brien is the author of the award-winning She Bop, a definitive history of women in popular music.
 She has also published bestselling biographies of Dusty Springfield and Annie Lennox.
-Her work has appeared in numerous anthologies including Voicing Girlhoodd in Popular Music: Performance, Authority, Authenticity and Punk Rock, So What?
-Currently she is Course Leader for Music Journalism and Marketing at the University for the Creative Arts.
+Her work has appeared in numerous anthologies including Rock 'n' Roll Is Here to Stay, and Punk Rock, So What?
+She teaches Media & Communications at Goldsmiths, University of London.
+Lucy lives in London with her husband, a musician, and their two children.

 James O'Brien is a writer and radio presenter.
 His articles have appeared in the Times Literary Supplement among other places, and his daily current affairs phone-in show on LBC radio has over a million weekly listeners.